-MHDA-S15 Stormwater Disposal
+Stormwater Disposal

-- 1. All allotments shall be provided with the means for the transport and disposal of collected stormwater from the roof of all potential or existing buildings and from all impervious surface, in such a way as to mitigate any adverse effects of stormwater runoff on the receiving environment by providing: - a.
+- All allotments shall be provided with the means for the transport and disposal of collected stormwater from the roof of all potential or existing buildings and from all impervious surface, in such a way as to mitigate any adverse effects of stormwater runoff on the receiving environment by providing: - a.
 Retention (volume reduction) of a minimum of 5mm runoff depth for all impermeable surfaces. - b.
-Detention (temporary storage) with a drain down period of 24 hours for the difference between the pre-development (grassed state) and post-development runoff volumes from the 1/3 of the 2 Year Average Recurrence Interval (ARI), 24-hour rainfall event with climate change minus any retention volume provided for all impermeable surfaces. - c.
-Detention of peak post-development to peak pre-development (grassed state) for the 100 Year Average Recurrence Interval (ARI), 24hour rainfall event with the climate change adjustment. - d.
+Detention (temporary storage) with a drain down period of 24 hours for the difference between the pre-development (grassed state) and post-development runoff volumes from the 1/3 of the 2 Year Average Recurrence Interval (ARI), 24-hour rainfall event with climate change minus any retention volume provided for all impermeable surfaces. - Detention of peak post-development to peak pre-development (grassed state) for the 100 Year Average Recurrence Interval (ARI), 24hour rainfall event with the climate change adjustment - d.
 Conveyance and discharge of primary and secondary flow in accordance with the Kaipara District Council Engineering Standards 2011 and Auckland Region Guidance Document GD05.

-- Where compliance is not achieved with MHDA-S15 matters over which discretion is restricted: - a.
+2. Where compliance is not achieved with MHDA-S15 matters over which discretion is restricted:

+- a.
 Whether there is sufficient control of waterborne contaminants, litter and sediment. - b.
 Whether there is sufficient land available for disposal of stormwater. - c.
 Whether and the extent to which the capacity of the downstream stormwater system is able to cater for increased runoff from the proposed allotments. - d.
 Whether and the extent to which measures are necessary in order to give effect to any drainage. - e.
 Whether and the extent to which measures proposed for avoiding or mitigating the effects of stormwater runoff, including water sensitive design principles are effective. - f.
 Whether and the extent to which the stormwater infrastructure within the subdivision, is able to link with existing disposal systems outside the subdivision. - g.
-Whether and the extent to which the development meets the relevant performance standards, the Kaipara District Council Engineering Standards 2011 and the Mangawhai Hills Development Area Stormwater Management Plan. - h.
-The extent to which run-off from a developed catchment is discharged back into its natural catchment. - i.
+Whether and the extent to which the development meets the relevant performance standards, the Kaipara District Council Engineering Standards 2011 and the Mangawhai Hills Development Area Stormwater Management Plan. - The extent to which run-off from a developed catchment is discharged back into its natural catchment. - i.
 The applicability of retention to be provided within a 72-hour period. - j.
 The extent to which inert building materials are to be utilised (e.g., inert roof material). - k.
 Whether and the extent to which risks and impacts of natural hazard events, including providing for climate change, are minimised. - Whether and the extent to which stormwater is managed in accordance with the Auckland Region Guidance Document GD05.

-MHDA-S16 Wastewater Disposal
+Wastewater Disposal

-- Where a Council reticulated wastewater system is available and utilised: - a.
-The Council reticulated wastewater system can be extended to serve the subdivision; and - b.
-All allotments are provided, within their net site - 4.
+- 1. Where a Council reticulated wastewater system is available and utilised: - a.
+The Council reticulated wastewater system can be extended to serve the subdivision; and - All allotments are provided, within their net site area, with a connection to the Council reticulated wastewater system; and - c.
+Any extension to Council reticulated wastewater system is designed and constructed in accordance with the specific requirements of - 4.
 Where compliance is not achieved with MHDA-S16 matters over which discretion is restricted: - a.
-Whether the capacity, availability and accessibility of the reticulated system is

-- area, with a connection to the Council reticulated wastewater system; and - Any extension to Council reticulated wastewater system is designed and constructed in accordance with the specific requirements of the Council reticulated wastewater system; and - All wastewater pipelines vested with Council shall be protected by an Easement in favour of Council.
+Whether the capacity, availability and accessibility of the reticulated system is adequate to serve the proposed subdivision. - Availability of land for wastewater disposal on site. - c.
+Compliance with the provisions of the Kaipara District Council Engineering Standards 2011 the Council reticulated wastewater system; and d.
+All wastewater pipelines vested with Council shall be protected by an Easement in favour of Council.